rue-a/csvw-workshop/README.md

 - JSON-LD: https://json-ld.org/

 __This workshop focuses on the subset of CSVW that allows to describe the dialect, general metadata and the tables columns in detail.
-We also disregard the option to describe multiple CSVs in one CSVW file.__
+The option to describe multiple CSVs in one CSVW file is disregarded as well.__

 CSVW-Subset:
 ![](assets/subset.svg)